-Chocolate Pots de Créme
+Bittersweet Chocolate Pots de Crème

-2 cups organic heavy cream
+- 2 cups heavy cream

-2 cups organic whole milk
+- 2 cups whole milk

-8 large egg yolks
+- 8 large egg yolks

-1/2 teaspoon vanilla
+- ½ teaspoon vanilla extract

-pinch sea salt
+- 1 pinch sea salt or Kosher salt

-4. Whisk into the egg yolks & bake: Crack egg yolks into a medium sized bowl and whisk in the cream and chocolate mixture from step 3.
-Pour this mixture through a fine-mesh strainer into a large glass measuring cup or a bowl with a pouring spout.
+Whisk into the egg yolks and bake: Crack egg yolks into a medium sized bowl and whisk in the chocolate-cream mixture.
+Pour through a fine-mesh strainer into a 4-cup glass measuring cup or a bowl with a pouring spout.
 Fill ramekins leaving some space at the top.
-Pour hot water into the glass pyrex dish holding the ramekins so water comes about half way up their sides.
-Cover the whole ramekin pan with a large rectangle of foil and bake for 20 – 25 minutes, until the custard is set but still has a jiggle to the center.
+Pour hot (not boiling) water into the glass pyrex dish to about half-way up the sides of the containers.
+Cover the pan with a large rectangle of foil and bake for around 30 minutes, until the custard is set but still has a jiggle to the center.